Dr James Hickey

-I am a geophysical volcanologist at the Camborne School of Mines, University of Exeter (Cornwall campus).
+I am a geophysical volcanologist and member of the Active Earth research group.
 My primary research interests are in the processes controlling the dynamics of active and restless volcanoes and the geophysical signals they produce, with an overarching aim of helping to improve eruption forecasting capabilities.

 I have further research interests in novel geophysical monitoring methods, the use of drones and UAV’s for surveying and monitoring, geomechanics of oil and gas reservoirs, landslide and slope stability, and volcanic risk reduction.

 - 2015 - 2016: Postdoctoral Research Associate, University of Bristol, UK

 - 2011 - 2015: PhD, University of Bristol, UK - Volcanology & Geophysics

 - 2007 - 2011: MSci (1st class Hons.), University of Bristol, UK - Environmental Geoscience

 - International Association for Volcanology and Chemistry of the Interior (IAVCEI)

 - Member of the IAVCEI Early Careers Researcher Network (ECRNet) committee